Jasvinder21/AI-Content-Summarizer/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ using Streamlit, Google Gemini API, and advanced RAG techniques.
+- Built with ❤️ using Streamlit and advanced RAG techniques.
 - Thanks to the open-source community for libraries like SentenceTransformers, FAISS, and youtube-transcript-api.

 ## 📞 Support